brombal/stylix-docs/markdown/other-components.md

 # Styling other components with Stylix

-If you're writing your own components, prop destructuring and spreading (described in [Stylix basics](/basics)) is the recommended way to make them composable and reusable.
-But if you're working with 3rd party, legacy, or otherwise unworkable components, they can easily be styled using the bare `<$>` component and its `$el` prop (short for "element"):
+If you're writing your own components, the recommended way to make them composable and reusable is with prop destructuring and spreading (described in [Stylix basics](/basics)).
+But if you're working with 3rd party, legacy, or otherwise unworkable components, they can easily be styled using the `<$>` component and its `$el` prop (short for "element"):

 ```tsx
 import $ from 'stylix';